 When an Idaho resident earns income in another state, and that state has an income tax, the income is taxed by the state where it's earned as well as by Idaho.
 When this occurs, Idaho provides a credit for taxes paid to the other state.
 This credit applies to taxes paid to another state, not another country.

-- Line 1.
-Enter the Idaho tax from line 21 of Form 40. - Line 2.
+Line 1.
+Enter the Idaho tax from Form 40, line 20.

+Line 2.
 Find the other state's adjusted gross income.
 That is the income after adjustments but before subtracting itemized (or standard) deductions.